All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Wegovy for heart disease became a reality in March 2024 when the FDA approved an expanded indication based on the SELECT trial, which showed semaglutide 2.4 mg reduced major cardiovascular events by 20 percent in patients with established heart disease and overweight or obesity.

 For decades, the medical community treated obesity and heart disease as related but separate problems.
 Cardiologists prescribed statins, blood pressure pills, and antiplatelet agents while weight management was left to primary care or dietitians.
-The SELECT trial changed this paradigm by proving that a weight management medication could directly reduce cardiovascular events in a high-risk population. the changing landscape of cardiovascular care
+The SELECT trial changed this approach by proving that a weight management medication could directly reduce cardiovascular events in a high-risk population. the changing world of cardiovascular care

 Atherosclerotic cardiovascular disease develops over decades as cholesterol, inflammatory cells, and fibrous tissue accumulate in artery walls.
 When plaques become unstable and rupture, the resulting blood clots cause heart attacks and strokes.
 While statins stabilize plaques by lowering LDL cholesterol, and antiplatelet agents reduce clot formation, a significant residual risk persists.
 In the FOURIER trial, patients who achieved an LDL below 30 mg/dL on evolocumab still experienced cardiovascular events at a rate of 9.8 percent over three years.

-Obesity contributes to this residual risk through inflammation, insulin resistance, and hemodynamic stress, pathways that traditional cardiac medications do not fully address.
+Obesity contributes to this residual risk through inflammation, insulin resistance, and hemodynamic stress, pathways that traditional cardiac medications don't fully address.

 What the Research Shows